Private Internet Access (PIA) Review 2023

 How Well Do PIA's Web Browser Extensions Work?

 Private Internet Access comes with extensions compatible with Chrome, Firefox, and Opera.
-You install them like you would install any extension.
 However, keep in mind that you'll need a PIA account to use them (therefore, they don't come free of charge).

 Home Screen of Private Internet Access Extension for Chrome